 Trading in a volatile market is risky, but there are five key tips to make profitable trades despite being in a high volatility environment.

 Trading on high volatility is an emotional roller coaster.
 It is basically a situation when the price fluctuates abnormally during certain times.
 A successful trade may give enormous profit and joy, but an unsuccessful one may bring heavy loss and despair.
 Trading in a volatile market is not recommended by many due to the big risk it entails.
 Still, it doesn't mean that there is no way to get around it safely.
 In fact, if we already know the tricks, we can make use of the volatility.
 To profit from high volatility, you only need to know how to:

 Volatility is a measure of price fluctuation/swings.
 High volatility means that the price rises quickly and then immediately goes down, creating a big difference between the highest and the lowest price over a time period.
 Sometimes the market looks 'calm', but a few hours later, the price moves in hundreds of pips seemingly out of nowhere.
 This is what is called volatility.

 The scale of volatility, however, is always changing.
 There are times when volatility increases, and likewise, there are moments when it slows down.
 Volatility can be measured in pips (e.g. 200 pips a day), currency units (e.g. $0.3000), or percentage of change (e.g. 8.2% in a year).
-In the forex market, high volatility tends to occur on GBP/USD, EUR/JPY, GBP/JPY, or sometimes EUR/USD pairs during the London/New York overlap session.
+In the forex market, high volatility tends to occur in GBP/USD, EUR/JPY, GBP/JPY, or sometimes EUR/USD pairs during the London/New York overlap session.

 Source: Forex Volatility Chart

-Not surprisingly, high volatility makes forex trading become more attractive to day traders as their main approach is to gain profit in a short term, unlike investors who tend to buy and hold.
+Not surprisingly, high volatility makes forex trading become more attractive to day traders as their main approach is to gain short-term profits unlike investors who tend to buy and hold.

 However, this doesn't necessarily mean that we should open trades only during the height of volatility.
 The decision of how to respond to volatility change depends on the trading style of each individual.
 A trader can be conservative, moderate, or aggressive.
 If you are a conservative trader, it is indeed better to stay away from a volatile market.
 But if you are more aggressive in your approach, targeting profit in a volatile market would provide an attractive opportunity.
 The bottom line is, you need to understand your own trading style.

-Whether it is a high or low volatility pair, either can be profitable, provided that you use different trading strategies.
+Whether it is a high or low-volatile pair, either can be profitable, provided that you use different trading strategies.
 Volatile currency pairs are suitable for aggressive traders and short-term traders.
 With that being said, traders should have the skills and are psychologically capable of trading in extreme volatility.
-They should have a solid plan before making transactions, as well as carrying out proper money management.
+They should have a solid plan before making transactions, as well as carry out proper money management.